Basic Facts

 • Sleep records.
 You may be asked to keep a detailed diary of your sleep pattern for a week or two, so your doctor can compare how your sleep pattern and alertness are related.

-Often, in addition to this sleep log, the doctor will ask you to wear an actigraph.
+• Wear an actigraph.
 This device has the look and feel of a wristwatch.
 It measures periods of activity and rest and provides an indirect measure of how and when you sleep.

 • Keeping a consistent sleep schedule,